-To this day, millions of people follows his practice and credit it in transforming their own health, fitness and lifestyle.
+To this day, millions of people follow his practice and credit it to transforming their own health, fitness and lifestyle.
 In fact, the number of Americans who practice it regularly has exploded by over sixfold from 1991 to 2005 (from 1.7 million to 11 million).

-Read on to learn more about his fascinating life and how Pilates became what it is today.
+Read on to learn more about Joseph Pilates’ fascinating life, and how Pilates became the popular phenomenon that it is today.

 Joseph Pilates In His Early Years

-Joseph Hubertus Pilates was born on December 9, 1883 in Mönchengladbach, Germany to a prize-winning Greek gymnast father and German naturopath mother who also helped her husband with running the family gym.
-But the combination of Joseph’s mother’s healing philosophy and father’s physical achievements has played a great part in his later ideas on therapeutic exercise.
+Joseph Hubertus Pilates was born on December 9, 1883 in Mönchengladbach, Germany to a prize-winning Greek gymnast father and German naturopath mother who helped her husband with running the family gym.
+This combination of Joseph’s mother’s healing philosophy and father’s physical achievements has played a great part in his later ideas on therapeutic exercise.

 However, it was his experience as a small, sickly child in Germany that sealed his fate as a pioneer of health through exercise.

 Suffering from asthma, rickets and rheumatic fever, young Joseph was teased and bullied by bigger children.
-He even lost the sight of his left eye at the age of 5, which was allegedly as a result of a stone wielded by one or more bullies.
+He even lost complete sight from his left eye at the age of 5, which was allegedly as a result of a stone wielded by one or more bullies.

 While many would have been crushed, Pilates took to the weights.
-He began to “re-educate” his body through bodybuilding, wrestling, yoga, gymnastics, skiing, boxer and martial arts.
-His brother Frederick also took strong interest in self-defence.
+He began to “re-educate” his body through bodybuilding, wrestling, yoga, gymnastics, skiing, boxing and martial arts.
+His brother, Frederick, also took a strong interest in self-defence.

-Pilates was convinced that our modern lifestyle was anathema to that balance and to the attainment of physical and mental wellbeing.
-So he designed a series of vigorous physical exercises to correct muscular imbalance and improve posture, co-ordination, balance, strength and flexibility.
+Pilates was convinced that our modern lifestyle was anathema to that balance and to the attainment of physical and mental well being.
+So, he designed a series of vigorous physical exercises to correct muscular imbalances which would improve posture, co-ordination, balance, strength and flexibility.

 These, along with a focus on increasing breathing capacity, would eventually form the cornerstone of his method.